 Welcome to the University of Minnesota Vascular training program!
 As Director of Vascular Services across M Health Fairview, I believe we have one of the most comprehensive training programs in the country due to our diversity of locations, patients, and experiences in Vascular Surgery.
 Our team of vascular surgeons work together across the system ensuring a consistent experience for our trainees both in the elective and emergent settings.
-Exposure to different patient populations and unique ethnic groups bring an incredible wealth of opportunity to our vascular surgery training programs across the four M Health Fairview Hospitals you will rotate at - St John's, St Joe's, Southdale, and University Medical Centers.
+Exposure to different patient populations and unique ethnic groups bring an incredible wealth of opportunity to our vascular surgery training programs across the five hospitals where you will rotate.
 Our Veterans Administration Medical Center in Minneapolis is consistently ranked among the top 5 VA hospitals in the United States with two state-of-the-art hybrid operating rooms.
 You will find all of our vascular surgery faculty highly engaged in ensuring your success in the clinic, the endovascular suite, the operating room, and the non-invasive vascular lab.
 We're delighted you are here and look forward to your continued success.

 Amy B. Reed, MD, RPVI

 Professor and Chief, Vascular and Endovascular Surgery